furixturi/ML-interview-prep/Machine Learning Interview Cheatsheet.md

 **Vanishing gradient** occurs when the gradients of the network's weights become very small, effectively preventing the weights from changing their values.
 In deep network, gradients are back-propagated from output to input layer, during which they get multiplied by the weights and the derivatives of the activation functions.
 If these numbers are small (<1), the gradient can diminish exponentially as they reach early layers, making it very hard for the network to learn and converge especially for early layers.

+Mitigation methods:

+- Use **ReLU or Leaky ReLU** as activation functions.
+Positive inputs will have their gradient to be 1
+- **Use Shorter Networks or Residual Connections**: use networks with fewer layers, or use "Residual Connections" like in ResNet (which allow gradients to bypass certain layers throught the addition of a shortcut connection) can help alleviate vanishing gradient problem

 **Exploding gradient** is the opposite of vanishing gradient.
 It occurs when the gradients of the network's weight become excessively large.
 This can cause the weights to oscillate or diverge, rather than converge, during training.
 It is also a result of back-propagation process, but in this case, the gradients grow exponentially through the layers due to large weights or derivatives.

+Mitigation methods:

+- **Gradient clipping**: this is to prevent exploding gradient especially in RNNs.
+It scales down the gradient if they exceed a set threshold, ensuring they don't grow too large.

 To combat vanishing and exploding gradient:

 - **Use ReLU or Leaky ReLU Activation Functions** to help mitigate vanishing gradient problem.
-- **Weight initialization**: use He or Xavier initialization can set the weights to optimal values based on the nbumber of input and output neurons.
+- **Weight initialization**: use He or Xavier initialization can set the weights to optimal values based on the number of input and output neurons.
 - **Batch normalization**: this normalizes the input layer by adjusting and scaling the activations.
 It can mitigates the problem by maintaining the mean ouput close to 0 and the output standard deviation close to 1.
 - **Gradient clipping**: this is to prevent exploding gradient especially in RNNs.
 It scales down the gradient if they exceed a set threshold, ensuring they don't grow too large.
 - **Use Shorter Networks or Residual Connections**: use networks with fewer layers, or use "Residual Connections" like in ResNet (which allow gradients to bypass certain layers throught the addition of a shortcut connection) can help alleviate vanishing gradient problem